|The BEST pictures from Soviet bases in the GDR

 I suggest not to overlook this point.
 Thinking back, I would have hardly made it without a cell phone with a GPS + map.
 You have to walk in the trees quite a bit before reaching any buildings.
 The trees hide everything and you can easily get disoriented – wasting much time moving around.
 Everything is solved with a GPS and a good map.

-I spent almost 6 hours touring the place.
-During my first visit (lasting about 6 hours), I just concentrated on the southern part of it, which is of course the richest in remains, electing not to reach the launch pads closer to the village of Beutel (see this chapter).
+Over three visits, I spent almost 14 hours touring the place.
+During my first visit (lasting about 6 hours), I just concentrated on the southernmost part of it, which is of course the richest in remains, electing not to reach the launch pads closer to the village of Beutel (see this chapter).
 On that first visit, I walked approximately 11 miles standing to my iPhone, so be ready to walk.
 Even though there are no great physical barriers for moving around, the place is really abandoned and vegetation is wild.
 Probably you will need to walk in nettles and brambles at some point, so choose your clothes and shoes carefully.

 On the plus side, you will see much wildlife!